 Campaign management tools are essential parts of campaign execution for teams and organizations around the world.
-Regardless of if you’re a small or large team, campaign management tools will make your day-to-day work much easier.
+Regardless of if you’re a small or large team, campaign management tools will help you work faster and ultimately make your day-to-day work much easier.

 What Is Campaign Management?

-Campaign management is important because when you’re working on an upcoming campaign, it can be dizzying trying to balance and keep track of all of the necessary planning materials.
-Then, when you start working on the campaign itself, you’re inundated with creative assets, feedback, and deadlines.
+Campaign management is the process of organizing and running each step of the campaign, from planning to execution.
+Implementing good campaign management practices is crucial for teams to navigate the dizzying amount of work that goes into every campaign.
+Balancing and keeping track of all of the necessary planning materials is hard enough, but then, when you start working on the campaign itself, you’re inundated with creative assets, feedback, and deadlines.
 By the time the campaign actually goes live, you’ve spent countless hours trying to organize and streamline everything.
 It can be truly daunting.

 Thankfully, there are a bounty of campaign management tools that can help you keep all of your materials in check, up your chance of project success, and assist you in executing a flawless campaign.
-We’ve broken down 25 of our favorite campaign management tools that fall into both the free and paid categories.
+To help you understand all of the options on the market, we’ve broken down some of our favorite campaign management tools that fall into both the free and paid categories.
 We’ve also split the tools out into specific categories to make things a bit easier easier.
+Let’s dive in.

 Hubspot is a at the top of our campaign management tools list because it is used by thousands of companies.
 Their offerings are broad, but we really love Hubspot for their straightforward email marketing capabilities.
 With Hubspot’s email feature, you’re able to design custom emails with a drag-and-drop feature (which you can also get help on from a company like Mail Bakery) and send to a designated list of contacts.